LMCache/LMIgnite/docs/source/quickstart/index.rst

 Get up and running with **LMIgnite** in just a few simple steps.

-This guide is split into three main sections:
+This guide is split into four main sections:

 - :doc:`prerequisites`
 - :doc:`launch-lmignite-app`
 - :doc:`deploy-model`
+- :doc:`troubleshooting`

 Feel free to let us know if anything's unclear or you need more details!